15 Daily Habits Causing You to Gain Weight

 Eating Too Quickly

-If your body has one major flaw, this is it: It takes 20 minutes for your stomach to tell your brain that it’s had enough.
+If your body has one major flaw, this is it: It takes 20 minutes for your stomach to tell your brain that it's had enough.
 A study in the Journal of the American Dietetic Association found that slow eaters took in 66 fewer calories per meal, but compared to their fast-eating peers, they felt like they had eaten more.
-What’s 66 calories, you ask?
-If you can do that at every meal, you’ll lose more than 20 pounds a year!
+What's 66 calories, you ask?
+If you can do that at every meal, you'll lose more than 20 pounds a year!
+Looking for more helpful tips?
+Well, your ultimate restaurant and supermarket survival guide is here!

 Watching Too Much TV